BFarkascode/STM32_UARTDriver/README.md

 ## Particularities
 One particularity of UART compared to the other two common com protocols is that it does not have a "master": where with other system, one simply is synchronized to the bus due to the master's clock, there is no such thing in UART.
 Instead, the transmitter (Tx) and the receiver (Rx) "agree" ahead of time at what frequency (here called baud rate) the data is coming in on your bus, and then the Rx side samples the bus at a much higher speed to actually recognize these data bytes (called oversampling the bus by times 8 or 16).

-Until this moment, the functions we are using are:
+For a simple byte-by-byte communication, the functions we are using are:
 - void UART1Config (void)
 - uint8_t UART1RxByte (void)
 - uint8_t UART1TxByte (void)